In this critical situation, which has become a 'vaccine war' among countries, everyone asks the same question.

 But the most important question is that when the vaccine is made, will it be available for everyone's use, and will every country be able to afford the vaccine?

 Having reviewed this information, it is possible to protect the vaccine with a patent, and have a monopoly right on the vaccine.
 However, the authorizations of those who are to get the patent right might be restricted with compulsory licensing in rare situations which impact public health such as pandemics, and wars.
-This is called compulsory licensing, and it is regulated with the applicable legislation of Industrial Property Code - Code Number 6769.
+This is called compulsory licensing, and it is regulated with the applicable legislation of Intellectual Property Rights Code - Code Number 6769.

 Compulsory licensing might put restrictions against the patent right holder.
 In compulsory licensing, licensing is made without the will of the patent right holder.
 In extraordinary conditions such as wars, and pandemics, compulsory licensing can be made without the consent of the patent right holder in order for the third parties to produce the products that are within the scope of the protection of the patent right.
 You should not think that this is unfair from the viewpoint of the patent holder.
 The patent holder continues to be the right holder, and the license fee determined by the court will be paid to the patent holder.
 In compulsory licensing, it is essential that the government removes the optional licensing will of the patent right holder for the sake of public health and makes a compulsory licensing to him/her.